5 Strategies to be an Evidence-Based OT Practitioner

 Being an evidence-based occupational therapy practitioner also involves evaluating those interventions which do not yet have many research studies behind them (and believe me, you will encounter a ton) and deciding whether they are appropriate.

-The only word of caution I advise with situations like these is to make sure that the intervention you choose is low-risk.
+The only word of caution I advise with situations like these is to make sure that the intervention you choose is low-risk to the patient.
 For example, therapeutic brushing, while having very limited documentation of positive effects, has not been shown to have overarching negative effects either, so if you’ve exhausted your other, more evidence-based tools, it is probably okay to try with a patient.
-However, craniosacral therapy, another treatment with limited research to support its efficacy, has been found to kill an infant patient in at least one case, so it should be utilized with extreme caution.
+However, craniosacral therapy, another treatment with limited research to support its efficacy, has been found to cause infant mortality in at least one case, so it should be utilized with extreme caution.

 Cost: Free!
-It only takes an investment of your time.
+Collecting your own data only takes an investment of your time.

 While it can be daunting to be an evidence-based occupational therapy practitioner, it is so necessary to be the best therapist we can be for our patients as well as ensure the growth and respect of our field.

-I hope these strategies help you think of ways you can include evidence in your practice.
-My last piece of advice is to start small – it can be overwhelming to attempt to be completely evidence-based in everything you do overnight, but making a change like reading one journal article a week is a way you can begin to build these habits into your routines.
+We hope these strategies help you think of ways you can include evidence in your practice.
+Our last piece of advice is to start small – it can be overwhelming to attempt to be completely evidence-based in everything you do overnight, but making a change like reading one journal article a week is a way you can begin to build these habits into your routines.

-What are some ways you work towards being an evidence-based OT?
-We’d love to hear your strategies in the comments!
+What are some other ways you work towards being an evidence-based OT?
+We’d love to hear your strategies and thoughts in the comments!